Skip to content

 Warning

-However, you might also only want the target time to occur once a day so once the best time for that day has passed it won't turn on again.
-For example, you might be using the sensor to turn on something that isn't time critical and could wait till the next day like a charger.
+However, you might also only want the target time to occur once during each timeframe so once the best time for that day has passed it won't turn on again until the next timeframe.
+For example, you might be using the sensor to turn on something that isn't time critical and could wait till the next timeframe like a charger.
 This is the default behaviour and is done by not setting the Re-evaluate multiple times a day checkbox.

 Info